Electronic Nicotine Delivery Systems (ENDS)

 Electronic nicotine delivery systems (ENDS) are gaining in popularity in recent years.
 As a broad overview, an ENDS unit is a battery-powered device which heats up a metal resistive coil to produce an inhalable vapour of an e-liquid, without tobacco combustion.
 This e-liquid typically consists of Propylene Glycol (PG) and Vegetable Glycerin (VG) along with optional nicotine or flavourings.
 Originally designed to provide a perceived safer alternative and cessation tool for cigarette addition, the clinical risks associated with ENDS use, effectiveness for smoking cessation and overall toxicity are highly controversial.

 ENDS mechanical designs are evolving over time to both deliver nicotine more efficiently and to maximize flavour.
 Since its emergence, both the design and the constituents (vehicle, nicotine concentration and flavouring) are highly variable with very little regulation.
-Figure 1 describes the progression of the difference generations of ENDS technology along with the new Pod-based devices, including the popular JUUL design.
+Figure 1 describes the progression of the different generations of ENDS technology along with the new Pod-based devices, including the popular JUUL design.

 Common to all generations of ENDS, is the use of PG/VG as a vehicle, along with nicotine and flavouring.
 Due to the vast difference in design and vape generation between ENDS devices, there is a large variability in the constituents of solvent used, along with the vapour produced, impacting particulate size and distribution, and ultimately affecting deposition.
 Studies show that power and temperature of ENDS units can have a significant effect on the size of the particulate generated from the vapour.
 For instance, an increase in power led to an increase in particle size generated and high temperature modes yielded the smallest particulate size1.
 Many hazardous biproducts of e-vapour have been identified as cardiovascular toxins such as Acetaldehyde, acrolein and formaldehyde2 along with heavy metal traces 3.